Charlie's Angels (2019 film): Box office

 Charlie's Angels grossed $17.8 million in the United States and Canada, and $55.5 million in other territories, for a worldwide total of $73.3 million.

 In the United States and Canada, the film was released alongside Ford v Ferrari and The Good Liar, and was projected to gross $10–12 million from 3,452 theaters in its opening weekend.
-However, after making $3.1 million on its first day (including $900,000 from Thursday night previews), it went on to debut to just $8.4 million, finishing in third place.
+However, after making $3.1 million on its first day (including $900,000 from Thursday night previews), it went on to debut to just $8.4 million, finishing in third place below Ford v Ferrari and Midway.
 Following the film's poor opening weekend, Deadline Hollywood cited the film's mixed critical response and a lack of public interest in the franchise as reasons for the underperformance.
 The Hollywood Reporter also observed that the film specifically "failed to attract moviegoers over the age of 35", as well as "younger females—its target audience—in enough numbers".
 In response to the film's opening weekend underperformance, Banks stated that she was proud of the film regardless.
 The film fell 61% to $3.2 million in its second weekend, finishing in eighth.
 USA Today and Variety ranked the film as one of the biggest box office failures of 2019.